picodata/genin/README.md

 genin upgrade --quiet --old cluster.genin.yml --new cluster-new.genin.yml
 ```

-Especially for cases when an idiomatic distribution is needed, an option has been added
+Especially for cases when an idiomatic distribution is needed, the
-`--idiomatic-merge`.
-Without it, `genin` considers replicasets with the same name are
+`--idiomatic-merge` option has been added.
+Without it, `genin` considers
+replicasets with the same name are equivalent.
+For example `api-1` and
-equivalent.
-For example `api-1` and `api-1-1` will be considered replicas of the same
+`api-1-1` will be considered replicas of the same replicaset.
+With the
-replicaset.
-With the addition of the option without an exact match of the replica name,
+addition of the option without an exact match of the replica name, the
-the replicas will never be merged to the replicaset.
+replicas will never be merged to the replicaset.
 ```shell
 genin upgrade --old cluster-old.genin.yml --new cluster-new.genin.yml